hardwario/website/content/projects/highest-centrifugal-force.en.md

 3. [Pair the Core Module with the USB Dongle]({{< ref "/academy/how-to-pair-kit.en.md" >}}).
 Right after pairing it, you will notice that your Core Module has changed Alias to **rotation-g-meter**.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566292682/projects/highest-centrifugal-force/image11.png" alt = "BigClown devices list" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566292682/projects/highest-centrifugal-force/image11.png" alt = "HARDWARIO devices list" >}}

 ## Build in the Node-RED